sio-hub/OSINT-tool/README.md

 ## OSINT-tool

-Because the best intel is gathered after dark.
  A sleek Python OSINT toolkit with a no-nonsense CLI and a modern web UI (dark by default, obviously).

 ### What it does
 - **Domain**: WHOIS, DNS records, certificate-transparency subdomains (crt.sh)